klaudsol/klaudsol-blog.github.io/_posts/2020-06-23-how-to-access-shopify-data-from-your-app.md

 * Clicking the `Button` will populate `data` from the Shopify GraphQL server.
 Again, note that the object keys correspond to the GraphQL query that we sent.
 * Once `data` is populated, the data table will render accordingly.

-If done correctly, your data table should see something similar to this:
+If done correctly, your data table should look something similar to this:

 ![Shopify Data Table](/assets/images/shopify20-48.png)